Batchy Documentation

 • “Preset not found” — use the full .batchyfx file path, or run --list-presets to see available catalog names

-• “No audio files found” — check that the input directory contains supported formats (WAV, AIFF, FLAC, MP3, OGG, M4A, WMA, CAF)
+• “No audio files found” — run Batchy --help and check that the input directory contains a format supported by that platform build

 • “Plugin not available in headless mode” — third-party plugins require a GUI scan first (see External Plugin Support above)